-Spectrum has retained the services of [ ] to assist in the solicitation of proxies from Spectrum shareholders.
-The fees to be paid to the firm by Spectrum for these services are not expected to exceed \$ ] plus reasonable out-of-pocket expenses.
+Spectrum has retained the services of Georgeson Shareholder Communications to assist in the solicitation of proxies from Spectrum shareholders.
+The fees to be paid to the firm by Spectrum for these services are estimated by Spectrum to be approximately \$17,500, plus reasonable out-of-pocket expenses.
 Spectrum will bear its own expenses in connection with the solicitation of proxies for the special meeting of Spectrum shareholders.